CholGen/bacpage-resources/Writerside/topics/Phylogenetic-inference.md

     </step>
 </procedure>

-## (Optional) Specify background dataset
+## 2. Specify background dataset
-While it can sometimes be useful to make a phylogenetic tree using only the newly generated sequences, it is generally more useful to combine newly generated sequences with a set of previously published sequences, called a "*background dataset*."
-If this section is not completed, a phylogeny will be generated with only the consensus sequences in your project directory.
+While it can sometimes be useful to make a phylogenetic tree using only the newly generated sequences, it is generally more informative to combine newly generated sequences with a set of previously published sequences, called a "*background dataset*."
+Sequences in the background dataset will allow you to compare your own sequences to established lineages and more accurately identify transmission patterns.
+While not recommended, if you don't want to include background sequences, you can skip this step.

 <procedure type="steps">
     <step>